-This tutorial will walk you through crafting a mobile application using React, Capacitor, and Konsta UI.
-By the end, you’ll know how to morph a React.js web app into a native mobile application with Capacitor, and implement a native UI using Konsta UI.
+This tutorial will walk you through crafting a mobile application using React and Capacitor.
+By the end, you’ll know how to morph a React.js web app into a native mobile application with Capacitor, and add a native feel with Capgo Native Navigation and Transitions.

 Capacitor enables the easy transformation of your React.js web app into a native mobile application, requiring no substantial alterations or learning of new strategies such as React Native.